georgeotj/InternetSoftwareDev3320/README.md

         │
         ├── node_modules
         │   │   // If we use NodeJS for the server side instead of XAMPP, This folder will contain all
-        │   │   // the NodeJS dependencies required.
+        │   │      the NodeJS dependencies required.
 When you type 'npm install' into the Webstorm
-        │   │   // terminal on WebStorm, the node dependencies will get installed here.
+        │   │      terminal on WebStorm, the node dependencies will get installed here.
 Don't commit it ti
-        │   └── // The repo because they're generally heavy in terms of space.
+        │   └──    The repo because they're generally heavy in terms of space.
         │
-        ├── www   ( might rename? a standard directory name I found ) │   │
+        ├── www   ( might rename? just one commonly used that I found ) │   │
         │   ├── Assets
         │   │   │